khanmjk/altsoftwareplanning/README.md

 The AI Assistant is a powerful, integrated feature.

 * **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete system from a text prompt.
-* **Settings:** Use the global "AI Assistant" button to enable the assistant and add your API key.
+* **Settings:** Use the global "AI Settings" button to enable the assistant and add your API key.
-* **Context-Aware Chat & Analysis:** Once a system is loaded, use the "AI Chat" button to open the chat panel.
+* **Context-Aware Chat & Analysis:** Once a system is loaded, use the "AI Assistant" button to open the chat panel.
 You can ask complex, analytical questions about the data in your current view (e.g., "Which teams are overloaded?").
 * **Action Agent:** The AI can now perform actions.
 Type `/` in the chat to see a list of commands you can ask the AI to run, such as `/addInitiative` or `/moveEngineerToTeam`.

 For a full list of AI features, see **Section 4: Key Features**.